Complications of Acute Coronary Syndromes

 Ventricular tachycardia may occur months after myocardial infarction.
 Late ventricular tachycardia is more likely to occur in patients with transmural infarction and to be sustained.

-Patients with large infarctions (determined by ECG or cardiac markers) and those with mechanical complications, hypertension, or diastolic dysfunction are more likely to develop heart failure.
 Clinical findings depend on infarct size, elevation of left ventricular filling pressure, and degree of reduction in cardiac output.
 Dyspnea, inspiratory crackles at the lung bases, and hypoxemia are common.

 For severe heart failure, an intraarterial counterpulsation balloon pump or an implantable intravascular ventricular assist pump may provide temporary hemodynamic support until the patient stabilizes or the decision is made to provide more advanced support.
 When revascularization or surgical repair is not feasible, heart transplantation is considered.
 Long-term left ventricular or biventricular implantable assist devices may be used as a bridge to transplantation.
 If transplantation is impossible, the left ventricular assist device is increasingly used as permanent treatment (destination therapy).
-Occasionally, use of such a device results in recovery and can be removed in 3 to 6 mo.
+Occasionally, use of such a device results in recovery and can be removed in 3 to 6 months.